radhermit/bugbite/crates/cli/README.md

 # Bite

-A command line tool for mangling bugs, issues, and tickets.
+A command line tool for bug, issue, and ticket mangling.